ephemeralrogue/fastify-jessica/README.md

 #### Conditional statements

-jessica dynamically evaluates code in JavaScript.
+Jessica dynamically evaluates code in JavaScript.
 If the argument is an expression, jessica evaluates the expression.
 If the argument is one or more JavaScript statements, the engine executes the statements.
 A simplified example of using conditional statement is presented below.

 A route path on the server side: